 Spiraling mountain roads will lead you to a sweeping view of lushness in the valley below.
 As you continue the venture, a large sign welcomes you to the vista of Worthy Park Estate.
-The Jamaican rum tour and distillery has a lot of history flowing through its grand slice of mesmerizing countryside!
+The Worthy Park rum tour and distillery has a lot of history flowing through its grand slice of mesmerizing countryside!
 On the rainy day of my first visit, we were greeted by staff distributing Jamaican flag-coloured umbrellas (similar to the 1 I got at Rockhouse Hotel).
 This ensured that palettes would be the only parts of our bodies soaked on the Worthy Park rum tour!

 worthy Park rum tour: Truly Jamaican Rum

 The 1.5 hour tour befittingly starts at the bar.
 As you walk through the entrance, you’re offered a signature drink of fruity rum punch, spiked with Rum-Bar Gold AND Silver rums!
 The bar area also includes small servings of pre-rum ingredients: sugar cane, cane juice, brown sugar, and molasses (aka wet sugar) to sample.
 After a couple glasses of punch, take a seat in the lounge around the oblong tables to view an on-screen presentation of the Worthy Park Estate sugar plantation.